mrmav/self-gamejam/README.md

 - [ ] Trails!;
 - [ ] Single player mode;
 - [ ] Jumps!
-- [ ] Transporter thinghy as an obstacle.
+- [ ] Transporter thingy as an obstacle.

+## Learning goals:

+- Better understand cmake and how I should be structuring the framework and game;
+- Continuous improvement in c++ skills;
+- Solidify opengl framework knowledge;
+- Solidify gamedev concepts learnt through the years.